palewire/first-news-app/docs/index.rst

 writing Python, HTML and JavaScript using version control tools.
 By the end you will have deployed a working application on the World Wide Web.

-As the Baltimore Sun has reported, the city's government has gradually increased the number of surveillance cameras it operates as part of a crime-fighting initiative that has spanned several mayoral administrations.
-This tutorial will guide you through the process of publishing an interactive map that shows the location of each city camera, exactly the sort of feature that could have enhanced `this 2012 story <http://www.baltimoresun.com/news/maryland/baltimore-city/bs-md-ci-private-cameras-20120721,0,2896180.story>`_ by Sun reporter Luke Broadwater.

 This guide was prepared for training sessions of `Investigative Reporters and Editors (IRE) <http://www.ire.org/>`_ and the `National Institute for Computer-Assisted Reporting (NICAR) <http://data.nicar.org/>`_ by `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_.
 It is still under construction but will debut on February 27 `at the